About us

 Drizzle Kuzumochi with molasses and soybean flour and enjoy the nostalgia of downtown Tokyo.

 Edo Kuzumochi is naturally fermented for 730 days, has no preservatives, is vegetable-based, and contains no eggs or dairy products.
-It contains no gluten and is a healthy Japanese confectionery.
+In addition, these are wheat-allergen-free and gluten-free, healthy Japanese confectionery.

 Corporate Information